SofiaIT/Cleaning-and-Getting-Data/README.md

 Assignment for the Course of Cleaning and Getting data.

-...
-STEP 1: merges the training and the test sets to create one data set ...
+... <strong>STEP 1:</strong> merges the training and the test sets to create one data set ...

  My FIRST SCRIPT does the following things: